nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.6 Analyse actual time spent on all modules: `analyse` <a name="analyse"></a>
+To further analyse the data, you can use the `analyse` command.
-Shows the breakdown and analysis for actual time spent for the specific week.
+It shows the breakdown and analysis of your
+time spent on each module for the specific week.

 Format: `analyse <week number>`